HaxeFoundation/haxe-evolution/proposals/0000-defer.md

 ## Unresolved questions

-* What stage of parsing the implementation would reside in.
+* What stage of parsing the implementation would reside in?

-* How the exact variables are captured during compilation.
+* How the exact variables are captured during compilation?

-* there are some caveats with defer statements erroring during defer.
-Likely the call should pass the error back unless the thrown error is explicitly ignored.

-  * ```haxe
-    defer file.close();
-    ```

-    Should probably show an error, but perhaps a macro-alike function could ignore the call:

-    ```haxe
-    defer ignore(file.close());
-    ```
+* the `defer` statement could throw an exception.
+This is troublesome, as it could interrupt the control-flow.
+In GoLang, errors are not propagated as throws, so the implementation doesn't worry about such events.
+We could add an `ignore( x )`macro to wrap the defer in a try...catch